 Crohn’s disease is an inflammatory condition that can affect anywhere in the gastrointestinal tract.
-Most commonly in affects the end of the small intestine in an area called the ileum and the colon.
+Most commonly it affects the end of the small intestine in an area called the ileum and the colon.
 However, as noted, Crohn’s disease can affect anywhere in the small intestine.

-Crohn’s disease of the small intestine will typically present with abdominal pain, diarrhea and rectal bleeding.
+Crohn’s disease of the small intestine will typically present with abdominal pain, diarrhea, and rectal bleeding.
 Pain of the mid and lower abdomen with eating is common.
 Weight loss can also occur.
-Perforations, strictures and fistulas of the small intestine can occur.
+Perforations, strictures, and fistulas of the small intestine can occur.
 Perforations occur when the disease causes a hole in the wall of the intestine.
 Strictures are narrowings in the intestines caused by inflammation and scarring.
 Fistulas occur when there is an abnormal communication between two hollow organs (ie: the small intestine and the bladder).